FilenCloudDienste/filen-s3/README.md

 ## S3 Compatibility

-Only methods listed here are currently implemented.
+<b>Only methods listed here are currently implemented.</b>
+Due to the underlying storage most methods are not possible to implement, though we try to implement all "fundamental" needed methods.

 <table>
   <thead>